-High quality tritium primary containers must have a low leak rate and probability of failure or leaking (see section 6.6 for leak rates associated with packaging requirements) The consequences of tritium leaks can include personnel uptake, release to the environment, ignition (if mixed with oxygen), and violation of operating permits.
+High quality tritium primary containers should have a low leak rate and probability of failure or leaking.
+The consequences of tritium leaks can include personnel uptake, release to the environment, ignition (if mixed with oxygen), and violation of operating permits.
 Pressure and vacuum vessels used in tritium systems are generally designed and constructed using codes and standards applicable to boiler and pressure vessels.
 In the United States, use of the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code is recommended but not required.
 Pressure and vacuum vessels constructed using this code have an accepted rigor in design, construction, and inspection that facilitates approval and acceptance by regulators.
-The ASME Boiler and Pressure Vessel Code primarily covers the design of vessels, and does not cover all of the aspects of a tritium system design.
-Other design standards, such as resistance to seismic events, also must be followed, depending on the location and regulators of the facility.
-See Sections 4.4 and 5.7 for more discussion on seismic design.
+The ASME Boiler and Pressure Vessel Code primarily cover the design of vessels, but does not cover all of the aspects of a tritium system design.
+No real tritium compatibility specifications exist for tritium relief devices, and ASME leak rate standards are only in the 10-3 leak rate region.
+Other design standards, such as resistance to seismic events, also are to be followed, depending on the location and regulators of the facility.
+See Sections 4.5 and 5.7 for more discussion on seismic design.